-Implementing a clear meeting structure is important for both your Australian team and offshore team.
-It gives everyone a chance to engage in their work, check in, or change direction, if need be.
-This allows all team members to use their time and effort most effectively without constant interruptions or questions.
+Implementing a clear meeting structure is important for both your local team and offshore team.
+This gives everyone a chance to engage in their work, check in, or change direction as needed.
+This allows all team members to use their time and efforts most effectively without constant interruptions or questions.

 Make regular face-to-face and voice contact

 To get the best engagement and connectivity with your offshore team, ensure you have regular face-to-face and voice contact.
-With platforms like Skype, Join Me, and GoToMeeting, it has become easier to communicate with your team member.
+With platforms like Zoom and Skype, it has become easier to communicate with your team member.